RubenTeunisse/Synthetic_Scans/README.md

 It is optimized for the CERMEP dataset.

 In order to improve the model, consider:
-- Acquire more data
+- Acquiring more data
 - Augmenting the data
   - Shifting
   - Rotating
 - Increasing complexity
   - larger layers
   - more layers
-- Replace the autoencoder by a Generative Adversarial Network
+- Replacing the autoencoder by a Generative Adversarial Network